Incidence Estimates for Tubes in Complex Space: Appendix

 \subsection{Acknowledgement}

-The first author is supported by an NSF GRFP fellowship.
-We would like to thank our advisor, Larry Guth, for suggesting the question and supporting us through the research.
-Also, we would like to thank Dominique Maldague for discussions about the formulation of the problem.
+Throughout the course of this work, S.T. has been supported by an NSF GRFP fellowship and by NSF DMS-2037851.
+We would like to thank our advisor, Larry Guth, for introducing us to Kakeya and related problems and supporting us through the research.
+Also, we would like to thank Dominique Maldague for her discussion about the initial formulation of the problem and her comments on an earlier draft, and the anonymous referee(s) for their many concrete suggestions.